We Have a New Warehouse! What does this mean for you

-For instance, if a customer is looking to upgrade their team to the latest HP devices powered by Intel®, they can be sure we can meet that demand because our industry experience, understanding of our customers’ businesses and knowledge of their past ordering history means we can use our data analysis systems to predict what we’re going to sell three or four months down the track and order accordingly.
+For instance, if a customer is looking to upgrade their team to the latest HP devices powered by Intel®, they can be sure we can meet that demand because of our industry experience, understanding of our customers’ businesses and knowledge of their past ordering history means we can use our data analysis systems to predict what we’re going to sell three or four months down the track and order accordingly.

-This is not just good news for our customers, it’s great news for us, too.
+This is not just good news for our customers; it’s great news for us, too.
 By carrying stock and delivering within a reasonable timeframe, we’re winning new customers and adding new logos all the time.

 How Much Stock Are We Holding Now?